AndreyRyab/animated-logo/README.md

-# Animated Ney Year Logo
+# Animated New Year Logo
 No JS, CSS only.
 Playing one time in 3 sec after loading.

 ## Getting Started with Create React App